 What Is Oral Conscious Sedation?

 If going to the dentist’s office intimidates you, you’re not alone.
-This is why oral conscious sedation has become so popular in recent years.
+This is why oral conscious sedation has become so popular in recent years and why we offer it to all patients undergoing any procedure, including getting dental implants.
 It allows people who have anxiety or outright phobias of dentistry to get to the dentist, get their teeth fixed and get healthy, generally without remembering any of it and without any anxiety at all when they go to the dentist.

 The most commonly used sedative for oral conscious sedation is Halcion.
 The patient is given one of these pills and, about an hour before they go off to the dentist, they take it.
 You have to have a friend drive you to the dentist; you cannot drive under the influence of this drug.